pleonova/pleonova.github.io/_pages/about.md

 When I'm not building AI systems or analyzing data, you'll find me outdoors - snowboarding in the mountains during winter or playing Ultimate Frisbee in the park during summer.
 I'm also passionate about [woodworking](https://www.instructables.com/My-First-Piece-of-Furniture-a-Bar-Cart/), [photography](http://girlandcamera.wixsite.com/novaphotography), and enjoy strategic board games like Terra Mystica and Brass: Birmingham.

 I believe in continuous learning and sharing knowledge with the community.
-You can explore my latest projects and educational resources in the [Projects](https://pleonova.github.io/projects/) and [Education](https://pleonova.github.io/education/) sections.
+You can explore my latest projects and educational resources in the [Projects](https://pleonova.github.io/projects/) sections.